89137/MyVueApplication/README.md

 You can set your Datatable up as you see fit.
 Import or create your rows.

 Dont forget: After you have set up your Datatable you need to create policies for read and write access.

+## For more indepth info on setting up Supabase

+go to their documentation: https://supabase.com/docs.
+Here u can find anything u would need